beriafra/Energy_Bill_Project/README.md

 6. once all of this is complete you may use the application at your defined port or at default at http://localhost:8080/

-for any assistance or inquiries please do not hesitate to contact ny81@student.le.ac.uk
+for any assistance or inquiries please do not hesitate to contact afra-beria.baki@edu.rtu.lv or said.naghiyev@edu.rtu.lv

 Kind Regards.